 For the vignette experiment, we benchmarked values using data from the survey experiment embedded in Gazmararian’s study.
 Assuming a treatment effect size of 0.1, a standard deviation of 0.5 for the outcome variable, and a power target of 80%, we estimate a required sample size of approximately 1,500 respondents (750 per group).
 Power calculations were conducted using the EGAP online power calculator: https://egap.shinyapps.io/power-app/.

-Conclusion
+Conclusion / expected contribution

 Overall, the project may help us identify public support for stereotypical Just Transition pathways.

+We aim contribute to the literature on climate politics aiming at deepening our understanding of the acceptance of just transition policies.
+Our study echoes Colgan et al. (2021) proposition that decarbonization success depends on how and when interests mobilize.
+Unions may take an important role in realigning interests by actively reducing the relative power of climate-forcing assets vis-a-vis climate vulnerable assets which may ultimately participate in a flipping mechanism where individual or communities’ assets shift from being dominated by climate forcing assets to climate neutral, or vulnerable assets.
+We bring empirical evidence and shade lights to show how unions may enable or hinder such processes.

 At this stage, we could – for example, consider whether empirical evidence would support an analytical distinction between:

 An individual compensation path